paulocts/themosia2026-cg-interfaces/hands_on/01_build_slabs/README.md

 ```

 When reducing the bead spacing, it is recommended to also adjust the bonding cutoff to avoid creating an excessively connected network.
 For example, the cutoff distance can be reduced to -rcut 0.53

+From a coarse-graining perspective, changing the bead spacing can also be related to changing the effective mapping resolution of the surface.
+In Martini 3, different bead sizes (tiny, small, regular) are associated with different levels of resolution, roughly corresponding to 2-to-1, 3-to-1, and 4-to-1 mappings, respectively.
+For silica, a 3-to-1–like resolution could alternatively be explored by using small neutral beads, for example via -core SN2 and -surface SN5.
+While this choice may yield more accurate solvent–surface distances, for the phenomenological approach adopted here for silica it is not expected to lead to a substantial gain in accuracy, and would mainly increase the computational cost.

 ---